visualopsholdings/nodes-web/README.md

 ## License

-ZMQChat is licensed under [version 3 of the GNU General Public License] contained in LICENSE.
+Nodes is licensed under [version 3 of the GNU General Public License] contained in LICENSE.

 ## Acknowlegements